67: No Such Thing As The Hoo-Hah Monologues

 Yeah.
 It's pretty crazy.

 It's the Starbucks.
-Oh, yeah.
+Oh, yeah, yeah.

-Yeah, that is that the Starbucks in Langley, Virginia, the headquarters of the CIA, the baristas are not allowed to write customers' names on the cups.
+the Starbucks in Langley, Virginia, the headquarters of the CIA, the baristas are not allowed to write customers' names on the cups.

 That's an unusual name.
 Where do you get that?

-So, Guantanamo Bay is on Cuba, obviously.
+So Guantanamo Bay is on Cuba, obviously.
 It is.

 But